CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 * A project is a sandbox which contains resources like Virtual Machines and networks, and anyone with access to that project will be able to see and administer all these resources.
 They may not be able to access a Virtual Machine, as this is determinated by the SSH keys configured in the machine, but they will be able to **delete**, **reboot**, ... etc.
 * Projects are used to determinate billing.
 Make sure that the costs will go to the correct billing project.

 ### Setting up SSH keys

+!!! info-label

+    This section is mostly removed and rewritten.
+Content is moved to an ssh tutorial and will be linked from here.

 To open a connection to your virtual machines in cPouta/ePouta, you first need to prove your identity to the Virtual and for that need SSH keys.
 This is the default (and more secure) way to access Virtual Machines.
 You only need to set up your SSH keys once per project.

-!!! info "Import puyblic keys"
+!!! info "Import public keys"
     If you are already familiar with SSH keys, you can use your existing SSH keys to access the virtual machines.
 In the web interface, go to the **Compute > Key Pairs** section, and select **Import Public Key**.
-You need to name your key, keep in mind you will need to use this name when creating Virtual Machines, so the recomendation is to keep it short and informative of the intended use.
+You need to name your key, keep in mind you will need to use this name when creating Virtual Machines, so the recommendation is to keep it short and informative of the intended use.
 Secondly paste your public key, it must be in a single line and be in the form of `key-type hash comment`, for example a RSA key from `person@doamin.name`:

     `ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAAAQQCo9+BpMRYQ/dL3DS2CyJxRF+j6ctbT3/Qp84+KeFhnii7NT7fELilKUSnxS30WAvQCCo2yU1orfgqr41mM70MB person@domain.name`